hypo69/hypo/docs/gemini/consultant/ru/logger/exceptions.md

     :platform: Windows, Unix
     :synopsis: This module defines custom exceptions used in the application.

-    Custom exceptions for handling various error scenarios in the application.
+    This module contains custom exception classes for various components.
 """

 from typing import Optional